2023 Floodplain Management Australia National Conference

 We represent Members’ interests at State, Territory and Commonwealth Government levels, promote public awareness of flood issues, support flood education programs and improve the knowledge and skills of floodplain management practitioners.

-In 2020, FMA Young Floodplain Managers networks were established in NSW, Queensland and Victoria to represent, engage and inspire young floodplain management professionals.
+In 2020, FMA Young Floodplain Managers (YFM) networks were established in NSW, Queensland and Victoria to represent, engage and inspire young floodplain management professionals.

 FMA Conference Testimonials